Prayer for church growth

-By the same token, if we as the church are not playing our role as harvesters, there is plenty of harvest that is ending up falling prey to the skims of the enemy.
-What does the same verse tell us to do in response to this lack of laborers?
+By the same token, if we as the church are not playing our role as harvesters, plenty of harvests end up falling prey to the skims of the enemy.
+What does the same verse tell us to do in response to this lack of labourers?
 It says “PRAY”.
 And that is exactly what we are going to do.

-We thank you for preparing the harvest for us.
-Our prayer is that you would raise laborers among us.
-Make me a laborer for your kingdom, oh Lord!
-Give us the wisdom to be soul winners.
+Dear Heavenly Father, We thank you for preparing the harvest for us.
+Our prayer is that you would raise labourers among us.
+Make me a labourer for your kingdom, oh Lord!
+Please give us the wisdom to be soul winners.
 In Jesus’ name, we pray.
 Amen

 The main difference that we will see between our church leaders today and the leadership that Jesus showed is the servant-hearted nature that is absent today.
 We may wash feet on occasion, but Jesus washed feet consistently.

 It may not have been through the act of washing feet, but symbolically, he washed feet daily.
 He put others before himself.
 He led from the front.